top of page

 Addressing the gaps in food and housing left by insufficient allocations to home programs.
 To solve these problems, mutual assistance to create our own solutions.
 By creating cooperative "portability allocations," resources to provide high-quality living spaces and food production areas tailored to the needs of our neighbors.

 This model empowers our community to fill the void for those at risk.
-Innovative budgetary flows to supply housing that is directly linked to the food supplies from Vendor City Mobile Marketplace, ensuring no one goes without shelter or sustenance.
+Innovative budgetary flows to supply housing that is directly linked to the food supplies from Vendor Mobile Marketplace, ensuring no one goes without shelter or sustenance.

 Portability Approach | Tech-Enabled Mutual Assistance